 New Jersey Motor Vehicle law requires you to be licensed.
 In fact, the statute explicitly states, “no person shall drive a motor vehicle on a public highway in this State unless licensed to do so in accordance with this article.”
-If your child drives a car underage and gets caught, they are in serious trouble, especially if no parent is present.

 A request by a Judge to demand your driver’s license is subject to challenge under constitutional self-incrimination standards.
-If you are charged with being an unlicensed driver, contact Fredrick P. Niemann, Esq. an experienced New Jersey Unlicensed driver lawyer toll free at (855) 376-5291 or e-mail him at firstname.lastname@example.org today.
+If you are charged with being an unlicensed driver, contact Fredrick P. Niemann, Esq. an experienced New Jersey Unlicensed driver lawyer toll-free at (855) 376-5291 or e-mail him at firstname.lastname@example.org today.
 Protect your rights and your pocketbook.